seL4/rust-root-task-demo/README.md

-# Simple root task demo for [rust-seL4](https://github.com/coliasgroup/rust-seL4)
+# Simple root task demo for the [seL4 crates](https://github.com/coliasgroup/rust-seL4)

-This repository demonstrates the use of the [rust-seL4](https://github.com/coliasgroup/rust-seL4) crates to construct a simple system.
+This repository demonstrates the use of the [seL4 crates](https://github.com/coliasgroup/rust-seL4) to construct a simple system.

 See comments in the files in this repository, especially [./Makefile](./Makefile), for documentation.